daudix/daudix.one/content/about/index.md

 <small>"Silly little goober with a creative mind"–[Ronnie](https://veeronniecaw.space)</small>
 </div>

+{% alert(warning=true) %}
+I talk too much about myself here, no wonder, this page is literally titled "About - Daudix."
+So yeah, it's very cringe and selfish.
+Proceed with caution or don't proceed at all.
+{% end %}

 ## About Me

 Greetings!
 Name's David, you may also know me by my online handle; Daudix.